2016-2017 DOI Rulemaking Activity

 Adoption of the International Fire Code - Docket Number 18.01.50

-The existing rule is proposed to be amended to adopt the 2015 International Fire Code to match the
+The existing rule is amended to adopt the 2015 International Fire Code to match the

 anticipated adoption of the 2015 International Building Code by the Division of Building Safety.